Bill Cosby sentenced to up to 10 years in prison for sexual assault

 Under that designation, Cosby will have to undergo monthly counseling and register as a sex offender with police for the rest of his life.
 Neighbors and schools will be notified of his address and crimes.

-Cosby’s lawyers have already said they plan to appeal his conviction, and he has denied any wrongdoing.
+Cosby’s lawyers have already said they planned to appeal his conviction, and he has denied any wrongdoing.
 Asked if he wanted to address the court with a statement before sentencing, Cosby declined through his lawyers.

 More than 50 other women also have accused Cosby of sexual abuse going back decades, with most complaints too old to prosecute.
 The Constand case was the only allegation that led to criminal charges.

-On the first day of the sentencing hearing on Monday, Constand said in a written statement submitted to the court that the attack had turned her into a woman who was “stuck in a holding pattern for most of her adult life, unable to heal fully or to move forward.”
+On Monday, the first day of the sentencing hearing, Constand said in a written statement submitted to the court that the attack had turned her into a woman who was “stuck in a holding pattern for most of her adult life, unable to heal fully or to move forward.”

 “Bill Cosby took my beautiful, healthy young spirit and crushed it,” she wrote.